sandeshkalantre/random-numerical-experiments/README.md

 ## Sampling Probability Distributions
 June 2018
 How to sample from a given probability distribution?
 I used the analytic method and Metropolis algorithm.

+## Phase and Amplitude Noise
+June 2020
+Understanding amplitude and phase noise of a single frequency signal in the frequency domain in the presence of noise.